Are you aware of the subscription tax for your membership site? Taxes can be overwhelming, but it's essential to run a successful business.

 With the dynamic tax settings feature, you can set up custom country and state-wise taxes in a few clicks only.
 Even it lets you define a certain amount of tax rates for those who do not belong to any countries and states listed in the plugin.

-In order to set up tax rates for the subscription packs then first you need to create subscription packs.
+In order to set up tax rates for the subscription packs then first need to create subscription packs.
 You can do it by going to WP-Admin → User Frontend → Subscription → Add Subscription.
 Check this detailed documentation to learn how to create subscription packs.

 How to Set Up Tax On Your Subscription Plans